TuanNguyen1010/Github-CV/README.md

 <li> Team work</l1>
 <li> Communication </li>
 <li> Problem solving</li>
-I am very intrigued with the concept of solving complex problems through simple simplifying the problem and using logical thinking to come up with a efficient solution
+I am very intrigued with the concept of solving complex problems through simplifying the problem and using logical thinking to come up with an efficient solution
 </ul>

 <h2>